On logarithmic extensions of local scale-invariance: Conclusions

 \section{Conclusions}

-We have discussed the extension of dynamical scaling towards local scale-invariance in the case when the physical scaling operator acquires a partner with the same scaling dimension.
-Since in far-from-equilibrium relaxation, time-translation-invariance does not hold, one cannot appeal directly to the known cases of logarithmic conformal and Schr\"odinger-invariance.
-Indeed, analogously to the non-logarithmic case, the doubletts of scaling oprators are described by {\em pairs} of Jordan matrices of scaling dimensions.
-When computing the co-variant two-point functions, the absence of time-translation-invariance allows, independently, to include logarithmic corrections to scaling and also non-trivial modification of the scaling functions, see eq.~(\ref{3.16},\ref{3.17}).
-This generalises the forms found from logarithmic conformal or Schr\"odinger-invariance \cite{Hosseiny10}.
+We have discussed the extension of dynamical scaling towards local scale-invariance in the case when the physical scaling operator acquires a single `logarithmic' partner with the same scaling dimension.
+Since in far-from-equilibrium relaxation, time-translation-invariance does not hold, one cannot appeal directly to the known cases of logarithmic conformal, logarithmic Schr\"odinger- or logarithmic conformal galilean invariance.
+Indeed, analogously to the non-logarithmic case, the doublets of scaling operators are described by {\em pairs} of Jordan matrices of the {\em two} distinct and independent scaling dimensions of each quasi-primary scaling operator.
+When computing two-point functions transforming co-variantly under logarithmic representations of the algebra $\mathfrak{age}(d)$, the absence of time-translation-invariance renders independent logarithmic corrections to scaling and also non-trivial logarithmic modification of the scaling functions, see eqs.~(\ref{3.16},\ref{3.17}).
+These results generalise the forms found from logarithmic Schr\"odinger-invariance \cite{Hosseiny10}.

-Motivated by the fact that imporant properties of ordinary $2D$ critical percolation can be understood in terms of {\em logarithmic} conformal invariance \cite{Mathieu07}, we have re-analysed the autoresponse $R(t,s)$ of critical $1D$ directed percolation in terms of our logarithmic extension of local scale-invariance.
-The available data suggest that at least this observable behaves as if directed percolation were described by logarithmic local scale-invariance (with an obvious generalisation to $z\ne 2$).
-Of course, further independent tests of this possibility are required.
+These predictions have been compared to simulational data in two non-equilibrium model systems undergoing physical ageing, namely the $1D$ Kardar-Parisi-Zhang equation and $1D$ critical directed percolation.
+A close analysis of the shape of the scaling function of the linear autoresponse of the order parameter revealed systematic deviations of the numerical data from the predictions of non-logarithmic {\sc lsi}, even if the exponent $a'\ne a$ is introduced as a further free parameter.
+On the other hand, logarithmic {\sc lsi} fits the available data well, and over the entire range of the scaling variable $y=t/s$ for which numerical data were available.

+However, the large number of undetermined normalisation constants gives a considerable flexibility to these fits.
+It remains an open question if logarithmic {\sc lsi} might be construed in a way which would produce more constraints between these so far independent normalisation constants.
+Finding an exactly solvable example of {\sc llsi} is another {\it desideratum}.
+It is conceivable that the logarithmic terms found in the scaling function in the simple phenomenological scheme proposed here are but the first few terms of an infinite logarithmic series, perhaps in analogy to ideas raised long ago in \cite{Gribov81,Gurarie93}.
+Of course, further independent tests of the proposal presented here would be desirable.